 ICCS 2022 explored student views with a question reflecting satisfaction with, as well as critical views of, the political system in each country.
 Almost three quarters of students on average agreed that democracy was "still the best form of government" for their country, while just slightly more than half of the students expressed agreement that their "political system works well."
 However, only two-fifths agreed that members of parliament were good at representing the interests of young people and that they treated all people in society fairly.
-Three fifths of the students agreed that their political leaders have too much power compared to other people."
+Three fifths of the students agreed that their political representatives did not "care enough about the wishes of the people" and seven-tenths agreed that "political leaders have too much power compared to other people."
 Another interesting finding in the context of recent experiences with the COVID-19 pandemic is that nearly three quarters of the students agreed that "political decisions should more often be based on advice from scientific experts."